 Quite often we are in debt because we enjoy buying new things.
 New house, new car, new furniture, new whatever.

 When you are already in debt the last thing you want is for the amount that you owe to continue to grow.
-So as mentioned above, you need to spend less.
+So as mentioned above, you obviously need to spend less money.

 If you are the type of person that instantly feels deprived when you are told that you cannot spend money the way you use to, you need to find new ways to deal with that.
 One of the simplest ways is to learn to enjoy all the things that you already have.